Thibo04/pythongroupproject/README.md

 - platform

 External tool:
-- Nmap (required only for OS fingerprinting)
+- Nmap (required for OS fingerprinting, the program will crash if not installed)

 Nmap installation:
 - Windows: https://nmap.org/download.html